tassaron/nagcat/README.md

 # nagcat

-A helpful cat which nags you from within the tmux statusbar... because she loves you!
+A helpful cat which nags you from the tmux statusbar... because she loves you! *(Cat pronoun can be customized.)*

 The kitty doesn't actively notify you at a specific time.
 If a reminder is set for 2pm, she might not notice for a while.
 But eventually she'll put a little reminder in the statusbar!
 Until then, you can always `nagcat pet` her for comfort or to snooze a reminder.
 For a reminder of what your reminder is, say `nagcat why` to the kitty 🐈